 Major events are those that are proven to or likely to generate significant economic benefit to Regional NSW through interstate and/or international visitation.

 Emerging events and those developed within local communities may be supported through the Regional Event Fund as per below.

-The Regional Event Fund identifies and supports events in regional NSW that have the potential to act as a ‘cornerstone’ or flagship tourism events for their area by attracting overnight visitation and delivering long-term benefits to the region.
+The Regional Event Fund identifies and supports events in regional NSW that have the potential to act as a ‘cornerstone’ or flagship tourism event for their area by attracting overnight visitation and delivering long term benefits to the region.